BA (Hons) Criminology and Sociology

 Full-Time (Three Years)

-This three year degree programme has a high level of face-to-face tuition, including delivery by practising criminologists and will enable you to develop a comprehensive understanding of cutting edge criminology and sociology concepts and theories and apply this to current socio-economic policies and conditions.
+This three year degree programme has a high level of face-to-face tuition, including delivery by practising criminologists at some campuses, and will enable you to develop a comprehensive understanding of cutting edge criminology and sociology concepts and theories and apply this to current socio-economic policies and conditions.

 You will develop a critical understanding of criminology and sociology in relation to current issues such as urbanisation, embodiment, family, globalisation, migration and marginalisation.